Exercise during an eating disorder recovery

-Eating disorder inpatient units provide an environment where exercise is very precisely managed.
+Eating disorder inpatient hospitals provide an environment where exercise is very precisely managed.
 Zero exercise will be allowed at low weight and further into treatment when exercise is slowly introduced, it will be gentle and carefully managed activity.
-At Newbridge, young people join Leisure Group, which enables them to do yoga, moving on to badminton and finally swimming (undertaken in conjunction with body image work).
+At Schoen Clinic Newbridge, young people join Leisure Group, which enables them to do yoga, moving on to badminton and finally swimming (undertaken in conjunction with body image work).

 However, once a young person leaves the inpatient unit and returns home, it isn’t possible to control exercise in the same way.
 So how should reintroduction to exercise be managed?

-“This is something parents are very concerned about as they prepare for discharge,” explains Gill Williams, Newbridge nurse who runs the Programme for Parents.
+“This is something parents are very concerned about as they prepare for discharge,” explains Gill Williams, the Schoen Clinic Newbridge nurse running the Programme for Parents.
 “We advise it is much better for young people to take up organised activities and team sports, because these are structured activities within specific time frames and there are social benefits in being part of a team or group.”
 The structure nature of team practices and organised activities make it more feasible to plan and agree additional snacks to compensate for energy used and to ensure exercise is contained within clear limits.

 “We would be much more concerned about a young person in recovery going running alone,” explains Gill.
 “There is the risk of runs getting longer and more frequent and no benefits of socialising with others.”
 If a young person prefers going to the gym to team sports, see if you can join them at the gym so their exercise is not a lone activity without time limits.